wgu-opensource/osmt/api/README.md

 # OSMT API
-This module represents the Spring Boot backend application.
+This Maven module represents the Spring Boot backend application.

 ## IntelliJ Setup
   * Open the project root into IntelliJ (parent folder of `./api`)